Maybe you swiped right. Or maybe they showed up on your social media list of “people you might know”. Or maybe you met at a good old-fashioned party.

 What Controls – And Impacts – Your Decision Making

 Research has long established a connection between the misuse of drugs or alcohol and the impact that it can have on a person’s cognitive abilities and their decision-making skills.
 Illicit narcotics can have a direct impact on the part of the brain called the orbitofrontal cortex, which controls in the moment decision making.
-Recent studies have found that drugs, particularly stimulants like cocaine, hijack the orbitofrontal cortex’s ability to make sound decisions when a person is confronted with a situation that haven’t previously dealt with.
+Recent studies have found that drugs, particularly stimulants like cocaine, hijack the orbitofrontal cortex’s ability to make sound decisions when a person is confronted with a situation that hasn’t previously dealt with.

 Similar research has found that excessive alcohol consumption and binge drinking can also have a negative impact on one’s ability to make quality decisions.
 Experts have even described the extent to which people’s personalities can change while under the influence of even small amounts of alcohol.